Funded by the Marie Skłodowska-Curie Actions, H2020

 Two letters of recommendation are required for the application.
 Please contact as soon as possible persons who know your academic and scientific performance (professors, trainee supervisors...).
 This will allow your mentors sufficient time to submit the letters in a timely manner.
 Please remind to indicate the e-mail address of your mentors as referees in the field "References".

 We only accept non-encrypted PDF files (recommended) or JPEG files.
 Uploads have a size restriction of 5 MB each.
 It is recommended to scan documents with 300dpi.
 If a document consists of more than one page please combine those pages into a single PDF document.
 IMPORTANT: Please make sure that your documents are NOT password protected or encrypted.
 Encrypted files can not be processed and hence will not be available to members of the admissions committee.

 If you click on My Progress in the left menu, you will be able to see the current status of your application.

 Your application file

 To view the final pdf file of your application please click on the tab "PDF", choose a template from the list and click on Download PDF.
 A pdf file will then be generated that is identical to the one, seen by the admissions committee (except the confidential letters of reference that will not be displayed in your version).
 Some of the fields you have filled out will not be displayed in this document (but will be stored in our data bank).

-The application portal will close for submissions on August 5th, 2016, midnight (Munich time).
+The deadline for submission of applications is extended to September 9th, 2016.
 All applications having been submitted until the deadline will be evaluated.